nikahmadz/dark-switch/README.md

 ***

-Some website does not support dark mode or use single theme while neglecting other modes.
-The **Dark Switch** button can force website to choose your desired background.
-Allowing you to switch between dark and light theme.
+Wishing for dark mode and other themes?</p>
+The **Dark Switch** button can force any website to cycle through your desired theme.

 > **[Visit website](https://nikahmadz.github.io/dark-switch) for demo**